covid-at-home/covid-at-home/level2.md

 ### Get healthy again

 Treat pain and fever with over-the-counter medication at the recommended safe dosages.
-Use paracetamol / acetaminophen if you can.
+Use paracetamol (also known as acetaminophen) if you can.
 Questions are emerging surrounding the safety of ibuprofen / non-steroidal anti-inflammatory medications as well as corticosteroids / steroidal anti-inflammatory medications, in case of coronavirus.
 If possible, avoid their use if you have symptoms.
 Getting in and out of the bath or shower can also help lower body temperature (even when the water temperature is comfortable - you don't want to accidentally raise your core body temperature by making yourself shiver).

 Try to keep eating nutritious food.
 Nothing too heavy, not too much at the same time.
 Lots of vitamins and fresh produce.
 Adequate carbohydrates (potatoes, rice, pasta, etc).
 Inhale steam 3+ times a day.
 Go for a daily walk when possible, while keeping distance from other people.
 If your throat is irritated, avoid acidic drinks (such as soda and juice) as they can be further irritating; water and teas are better choices then.